 Should I do the full-day tour or the half-day tour?

 The full day tour is simply amazing.
 It may well be a once in a lifetime paddle.
 However, although the river is not technically difficult, there is often an upstream breeze that makes paddling a good workout.
 Remember, the Colorado River at this point is also known as Upper Mojave Lake because there is a dam at both ends.
 This means that, unless there is a water release from the dam, there is no downstream flow to help you paddle.
 So, the full-day tour is going to be a 6-7 hour, 13-mile paddle, often against a prevailing wind.
 It is an aerobic workout.
 Beginner paddlers ought to consider the half-day tour first, as should anyone who is in doubt about their athletic ability.
 The half-day tour is a round trip, so if you encounter any difficulty, one of our guides can always turn around early with you and help you out.
 However, the full-day tour is a one-way trip and there is no going back.
 The put-in for the full-day tour is access controlled by Homeland Security.
 We are required to move away from the launch site and continue downstream.
 There are no easy exits.
 Once you start, you must continue, so please be confident of your athletic ability before you book the full-day tour.
 The half-day tour is a fun 3 hour paddle that gives you a great taste of the Black Canyon and includes many of the highlights of the full-day tour including the Emerald Cave and many historic sites.
 The half-day tour is also suitable for younger guests.
-Once again, if you are in any way concerned about your athletic ability, please choose the half-day tour.
+Once again, please take this caution seriously, if you are in any way concerned about your athletic ability, please choose the half-day tour.

 Single or Double Kayak?